Zooz/predator/README.md

 where $MACHINE_IP is the local ip address of your machine (not localhost, but actual ip address - it is your local network address).

 ### Developers
-To run and debug Predator locally run setup-local-env.sh script.
+To run and debug Predator locally run:
-`./setup-local-env.sh`
+`npm run setup-local-env`

 This script will clean your node_modules, run npm install and set .env file with minimal required params.
 After that you will be able to start Predator with: